-- Monitor looks like a television, used to see pictures, games, cartoons, alphabet, numbers and words. - Keyboard has small buttons called keys, used for typing numbers and letters. - Mouse device with long wire, two buttons and scroll wheel, used to draw pictures. - CPU stands for Central Processing Unit, fixed inside CPU box, called brain of the computer, most important part of the computer.
+- Monitor It looks like a television, used to see pictures, games, cartoons, alphabet, numbers and words. - Keyboard It has small buttons called keys, used for typing numbers and letters. - Mouse It is a device with long wire, two buttons and scroll wheel, used to draw pictures. - CPU It stands for Central Processing Unit, fixed inside CPU box, called brain of the computer, most important part of the computer.